SUPEKAR05/Ethereum-Dataset/README.md

 Identify key indicators of fraudulent behavior using statistical methods and machine learning techniques.
 Develop a dataset that can be used for further research in detecting phishing attacks on the blockchain.

-In the **final combined 1** dataset, the gas-related attribute calculations include both incoming and outgoing transactions.
+	In the Final combined-1 dataset, the gas-related attribute calculations include both incoming and outgoing transactions(Total transcation).
-And
+	In the Final combined-2 dataset, the gas-related attribute calculations include only outgoing transactions.
-In the **final combined 2** dataset, the gas-related attribute calculations include only outgoing transactions(Contain all attributes).
+	The Final combined-3 dataset, contain all attribute(Final Combined-1+Final Combined-2) .